Plymouth School District Report Card

 - 2 State Titles: Girls Soccer, Wrestling (170lbs)

-o The PHS Varsity Dance Team took first in Division 2 Hip Hop at the 2020 Eastern Division Regionals and fourth at the State Dance Championships, sponsored by the Wisconsin Association of Cheer/Pom Coaches.
+o Plymouth High School Dance Team took 1st in D2 Hip Hop and 2nd in D4 Pom at regionals and 4th in D2 Hip Hop at the 2024 State Dance Championships sponsored by the Wisconsin Association of Cheer/Pom Coaches.

 o Riverview Middle School